Frente!: History

 In early 1995, Hart recorded vocals for an Australian single, "Tingly", by Pop! released in November, which reached No. 92.
 Frente! has a track on a compilation album, Saturday Morning: Cartoons' Greatest Hits (5 December 1995), a cover version of "Open Up Your Heart (and Let the Sunshine In)".
-During 1995, Frente! recorded their second album, Shape, in Spain with Ted Niceley (Fugazi), David M. Allen (The Cure, Sisters of Mercy), Cameron McVey aka Booga Bear (Neneh Cherry) and the band producing.
+During 1995, Frente! recorded their second album, Shape, in Spain with Ted Niceley (Fugazi), David M. Allen (The Cure, Sisters of Mercy), Cameron McVey Booga Bear (Neneh Cherry) and the band producing.
 The first single, "Sit on My Hands", peaked at No. 66 in Australia in July 1996.
 The second single, "What's Come Over Me" peaked at No. 116 in Australia, and No. 77 in the UK.
 The album was issued in July 1996, peaking at No. 35 on the ARIA Albums Chart.
 McFarlane felt it was "more sophisticated and textured than its naive (yet still classy) predecessor".
 Allmusic's Stephen Thomas Erlewine noted the group "experiment with trancy instrumental overtones and languid trip-hop beats ...
 Certain melodic lines slip out of the pleasant mist while the album is playing, but nothing is memorable after the record is finished".

 During 1996, the group toured Europe, Asia and US for three months to promote the album.
 They used Fraser Brindley on keyboards while touring.
 John Everson of Illinois Entertainer, interviewed Hart in September and described Austin as her "on-again, off-again boyfriend", Hart detailed "Simon and I had a lot of shit to work out.
 We went out for a while and then we broke up and then we went on tour.
 It goes in and out of being fine."
 In Canada in August, and then Australia during December, they supported Alanis Morissette on her tour, promoting Jagged Little Pill.
 Morissette's guitarist, Jesse Tobias, became Hart's boyfriend.
 In January 1997, Frente! performed on the Melbourne leg of the Big Day Out, in July that year they issued another CD single, "Goodbye Goodguy".
 Tobias had joined Frente! for their final tour before the band broke up late in 1997 – Hart and Tobias married and formed a duo, Splendid.